 4. Automate as Much as You Can

 Technology has never advanced more rapidly than in our age.
-Time-consuming tasks such as encoding, data visualization, billing transactions, and payroll processes, can now be done faster with the help of robotic process automation.
+Time-consuming tasks such as accounts payable, accounts receivables, billing transactions, data visualization, encoding, and payroll processes, can now be done faster with the help of robotic process automation.
 This allows your team to get things done faster, at the same time it lowers the chances of having errors in your output.

 Identify routine and predictable tasks that hog your time and check if there are any tools available to automate these tasks.
 By doing so, you will be able to concentrate your time, attention, and resources on processes that require them more, and let technology help you with everything else.